trungnt92/unity_blueprint/README.md

-# Unity Bluesprint
+# Unity Blueprint

-Sample unity bluesprint project that show how to organise files, scripts in project and game objects in a scene.
+Sample unity blueprint project that show how to organise files, scripts in project and game objects in a scene.
 To solve a gernal case that often happen in game.

 ### The case